-The signs and symptoms of pleurisy might include:
+Signs and symptoms of pleurisy might include:

 - Chest pain that worsens when you breathe, cough or sneeze

-- A cough — only in some cases
+- Cough — only in some cases

-- A fever — only in some cases
+- Fever — only in some cases

-In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue (pleural space).
+- Pleural effusion.
+In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue.
 This is called pleural effusion.
 When there is a fair amount of fluid, pleuritic pain lessens or disappears because the two layers of pleura are no longer in contact and don't rub together.

 When to see a doctor

+Call your health care provider or seek emergency care right away if you experience unexplained, intense chest pain during breathing.
 You might have a problem with your lungs, heart or pleura or an underlying illness for which you need prompt medical care.

-- A viral infection, such as the flu (influenza)
+- Viral infection, such as the flu (influenza)

-- A bacterial infection, such as pneumonia
+- Bacterial infection, such as pneumonia

-- A fungal infection
+- Fungal infection

-- Autoimmune disorder, such as rheumatoid arthritis
+- Autoimmune disorder, such as rheumatoid arthritis or lupus

 - Lung cancer near the pleural surface

-- Rib fracture
+- Rib fracture or trauma